ARGB vs RGB fan comparison showing color differences

 Knowing what your motherboard offers tells you what you can actually connect without adapters.
 Open your motherboard manual (or look up the board model online) and find the header locations.
 Common labels to look for:

-- RGB_HEADER or JRGB / JRGB1, 4-pin, 12V, non-addressable RGB
+• RGB_HEADER or JRGB / JRGB1: 4-pin, 12V, non-addressable RGB

-- ARGB_HEADER, JARGB, ADD_GEN1, or ADD_GEN2, 3-pin, 5V, addressable ARGB
+• ARGB_HEADER, JARGB, ADD_GEN1, or ADD_GEN2: 3-pin, 5V, addressable ARGB

 Can You Plug ARGB Into an RGB Header (And Vice Versa)?

-Direct Plugging, Why You Should Not Do It
+Direct Plugging: Why You Should Not Do It

 The short answer: no, not directly, and not safely.

-The 12V supplied by an RGB header will push more than double the rated operating voltage into your ARGB component’s LED driver ICs.
+The 12V supplied by a standard RGB header will push more than double the rated operating voltage into your ARGB component’s LED driver ICs.
 In my experience testing mixed-header scenarios during builds on both X570 and B550 platforms, the result ranges from a dim and incorrect color output in best-case scenarios, to immediately dark (dead) LEDs after a single power-on.
 There’s no fuse or protection circuit in most consumer ARGB hardware to absorb that overvoltage hit.

-Plugging an RGB (12V) device into an ARGB (5V) header is the safer mistake to make, your LEDs will underperform or not illuminate, but they’re unlikely to sustain permanent damage.
+Plugging an RGB (12V) device into an ARGB (5V) header is the safer mistake to make: your LEDs will underperform or not illuminate, but they’re unlikely to sustain permanent damage.
 As soon as you notice nothing is working, power down and disconnect.

-ARGB-to-RGB Adapters, What They Are and How They Work
+ARGB-to-RGB Adapters: What They Are and How They Work

 Voltage-regulated adapters do exist for bridging ARGB hardware to 12V RGB headers.
 These adapters include a small voltage regulator circuit that steps the 12V header supply down to 5V for the ARGB device.
 They allow the hardware to function on the wrong header type without damage.